 Idealism and a desire for change on the cheap are both markers of youth.
 Millennials in particular were weaned on technologies providing instant gratification.
 It seems only natural that using an election as a hinge of history would appeal to us.
 We like minimal efforts yielding quick results -- swipe right to find the love of your life; pull this lever in November to end centuries of inequality.

-A preoccupation with making history is not necessarily beneficial, not only because it can make us blind to more incremental forms of progress, but also because politics as history-making is unsustainable.
-In the lead-up to the 2012 election, I bemoaned the notion that young people might not vote without the glitz and glamour of making history.
+A preoccupation with making history is not necessarily beneficial, not only because it can make us blind to more incremental forms of progress, but because politics as history-making is unsustainable.
+In the approach to the 2012 election, I bemoaned the notion that young voters might not vote without the glitz and glamour of making history.
 Voting is a responsibility, and sometimes a dreary one.